madalin-dogaru/fastcode/README.md

-# fastcode
+fastcode
+---

-Various pieces of code
+Multiple pieces of code that are always usefull for small or complex tasks.